mugoweb/mugosurvey_addons/docs/readme.txt

     Valid codes can be entered by the editor separated by a comma.
     Validation is case insensitive.
     The field can be prefilled using a (code) view parameter.

+    * The Question / Answer question type enables you to build "quiz" like surveys.
+    As an editor you can create multiple-choice questions and also specify what are the correct answers.
+    Please check questionanswer_note.txt for more information about how to change ezsurvey.tpl so when the user has filled in the quiz, they are presented with a list of results showing whether they chose the correct answers.

 REQUIREMENTS
 ======================